What caliber is the best for the walking varmint hunter?

 Even the advent of the much-anticipated .17 Hornady Magnum Rimfire didn't doom the .22 magnum.
 With a .22 WMR case necked down to a miniature .17-caliber bullet, the velocities sizzled and small targets like prairie dogs were in trouble.

 Big eastern groundhogs and coyotes received shallow wounds by these fast opening lightweight pills.
-The .22 Magnum still had more smack than those original .17 HMR cartridges did.
+The .22 Magnum still had more smack than those original, high-velocity .17 HMR cartridges did.

 The .22 WMR ammo still did what it was meant to do: drop small game and pests.